Ssstaffsignal

 Interviewer SignalWhat They Care AboutWhere to Go Deep

-Asks "who decides the limits?"Organizational designPolicy management, self-service API, review process
+Asks "who decides limits?"Organizational designPolicy management; self-service API; review process

-Pushes back on your architectureWants to see you defend or adaptState your reasoning, acknowledge alternatives, explain your tradeoff
+Pushes back on your designWants you to defend or adaptState reasoning, acknowledge alternatives, commit to tradeoff

 Level Calibration